Large deviations for interacting particle dynamics for finding mixed equilibria in zero-sum games: Introduction

 Zero-sum games are at the heart of game theory and an important concept in a range of areas of applied mathematics.
 The development of efficient methods for finding equilibria in such games is therefore a central problem in algorithmic game theory \cite{BO98}.
 The problem is often cast as finding an optimum of a sequential decision problem, and much of the literature in mathematical programming and algorithmic game theory focuses on the setting of convex-concave objective functions.

-With the rise of generative adversarial networks (GANs) \cite{goodfellow2014generative}, along with other machine learning methods that rely on optimising not just one single objective function, there is a renewed interest in the study of algorithms for finding equilibria in continuous games without convexity-concavity assumptions.
+In the context of machine learning, zero-sum minmax games have become a central concept, in part due to their connection to generative adversarial networks (GANs) \cite{goodfellow2014generative}, adversarial training \cite{Madry2018}, and reinforcement learning \cite{Busoniu2008}.
+Because of this, there is a renewed interest in the study of algorithms for finding equilibria in continuous games without convexity-concavity assumptions.
 As an example, Goodfellow et al.\ \cite{goodfellow2014generative} originally cast the GAN training problem as follows: find a Nash equilibrium of the zero-sum game